jwolfe890/jwolfe890.github.io/_posts/2018-01-07-why_javascripts_spread_operator_is_a_powerful_tool.markdown

 => dog
 ```

-This concept is critical in Redux because mutating the original function is not allowed!
+This concept is critical in Redux because mutating the original variable or object is not allowed!